Brody-Clark/gimp-tools/README.md

 ## Adding Plugins to GIMP

 1. Locate your GIMP plug-in directory, this can be found within GIMP under `Edit > Preferences > Folders > Plug-ins`
-2. Copy all files and folders from the `Plugins` directory to the GIMP plug-ins directory.
+2. Copy all files and folders from this project's `Plugins` directory to the GIMP `plug-ins` directory.
 3. Restart GIMP.

 ## Included Plugins